 Average salary per annum – $67,276

-The Executive recruiters, also commonly referred to as headhunters are responsible for finding candidates who can fit into senior executive vacancies available in the companies.
+The Executive recruiters, also commonly referred to as headhunters are responsible for recruitment process by finding candidates who can fit into senior executive vacancies available in the company.
 These recruiters are expected to have good knowledge about their industry so that they can convince prospects employed at other companies to come and join their organization.

 The role of executive recruiters is a high-responsibility work as it requires some amount of efforts in planning to bring a senior level professional from their current company to the competitor company.